pypa/pip/docs/html/user_guide.rst

   :file:`C:\\ProgramData\\pip\\pip.ini`
 * Global configuration is not supported on Windows Vista.

-The global configuration file is shared by whole Python installation.
+The global configuration file is shared by all Python installations.

 If multiple configuration files are found by pip then they are combined in the following order: